Philippines Football League records and statistics: All-time Philippines Football League table

 The all-time Philippines Football League table is a cumulative table of all match results, points and goals of every team that has played in the PFL since its first season in 2017.
-The table that follows is accurate as of the end of the 2020 season.
-Teams in bold are part of the 2021 Philippines Football League.
+The table that follows is accurate as of the end of the 2024-25 season.
+Teams in bold are currently part of the 2024-25 Philippines Football League.
 Numbers in bold are the record (highest either positive or negative) numbers in each column.